France Dhélia

 France Dhélia (born Franceline Berthe Léontine Délia Benoît; November 9, 1894 – May 6, 1964) was a French film actress.
 Dhélia appeared in more than forty films, mostly in the silent era.
 Many of her appearances were in the films of the director Gaston Roudès.

+She appeared in Méphisto (1931) as the character Fanoche, in one of her most notable sound film roles.